cyprus327/Fraglib/README.md

 ## Some Features of Fraglib

-SetClear and PerPixel modes:
-- SetClear mode: You have individual control over every pixel on the window.
+SetClear mode: You have individual control over every pixel on the window.
-- PerPixel mode: You make a perPixel function that runs for every pixel on the window.
+PerPixel mode: You make a perPixel function that runs for every pixel on the window.
-Arbitrary pixel sizes:
-- You can set the pixel size to be any number (>= 1) without making any other change to your program, Fraglib will handle everything.
+You can set the pixel size to be any number (>= 1) without making any other change to your program, Fraglib will handle everything.
-Helper functions:
-- There are many functions that you'd probably wind up making yourself (e.g. a deterministic random) to speed up development.
+There are many functions that you'd probably wind up making yourself (e.g. a deterministic random) to speed up development.

 ## Getting Fraglib